project-poodle/poodle/design.md

   - 10 means 2 bytes to represent domain length (up to 65565 bytes)
   - 11 means domain is encoded with __data encoding__
 - Bit 1 is the clear bit
-  - 1 means 'clear' operation
+  - 1 means 'CLEAR' operation
-  - 0 means 'set' operation
+  - 0 means 'UPDATE' operation
 - Bit 0 is the signature bit
   - 1 means there is a timestamp and signature at the end of the record
   - 0 means no timestamp or signature at the end of the record
-  - If signature bit is set to 1, the content of data are in raw format, and cannot be encoded with lookup scheme, or compression scheme
+  - If signature bit is 1, the content of data are in raw format, and cannot be encoded with lookup scheme, or compression scheme

 ### Record Encoding ###